aawiseman/wikidata-confederates/README.md

 I'm compiling these from Wikidata, via the WDumper tool: https://tools.wmflabs.org/wdumps/dumps.
 Here is more info on the dumps: https://www.wikidata.org/wiki/Wikidata:Database_download

-The raw data is kind of complicated so I am going to post that in case someone wants to parse it, as well as a parsed version
+The raw data dumps are kind of complicated so I posted a parsed version in confederates.csv as well.

 The queries are as follows: